harterrt/harterrt/content/mozilla/cascading_metrics.md

 if we lean on our product experts to lead the way.
 They can combine all of the tools at our disposal to find a way forward: data science, user research, and their own product intuition.

-Data science can support the product manager by testing their intuition against the data
+Data science can support product in a couple of ways.
-(do we have enough users in Germany to focus all of our efforts in one country?) and by helping them develop a leading metric to describe their strategy.
+In the early stages of developing a strategy, data science can help with opportunity sizing and helping product test their intuition against the data (e.g. do we have enough users in Germany to focus all of our efforts in one country?)
+Later in the process, data can help product develop a leading metric to describe their strategy.

+## Conclusion

+Setting numeric goals is a great way to give a company direction.
+However, these ambitious corporate goals often fail to create any real behavior change in practice.
+If we want people to change their behavior we have to make our goals relevant to individual teams.
+Cascading metrics gives us a framework for turning our big corporate goals into something relevant to front-line engineers.

 ----